RSE-Sheffield/RSE-Sheffield.github.io/pages/community/code_of_conduct.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [p.richmond@sheffield.ac.uk ](mailto:p.richmond@sheffield.ac.uk) or [r.d.turner@sheffield.ac.uk](mailto:r.d.turner@sheffield.ac.uk).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [romain.thomas@sheffield.ac.uk](mailto:romain.thomas@sheffield.ac.uk) or [t.karmakharm@sheffield.ac.uk](mailto:t.karmakharm@sheffield.ac.uk).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.